udippant/base-drafts/draft-ietf-quic-http.md

 of {{!RFC7540}}).

-The considerations discussed in Section 9.1 of {{?RFC7540}} also apply to the management of HTTP/QUIC connections.
+The considerations discussed in Section 9.1 of {{?RFC7540}} also apply to the management of HTTP/QWIK connections.

 # Stream Mapping and Usage {#stream-mapping}

-A QUIC stream provides reliable in-order delivery of bytes, but makes no guarantees about order of delivery with regard to bytes on other streams.
-On the wire, data is framed into QUIC STREAM frames, but this framing is invisible to the HTTP framing layer.
-The transport layer buffers and orders received QUIC STREAM frames, exposing the data contained within as a reliable byte stream to the application.
+A QWIK stream provides reliable in-order delivery of bytes, but makes no guarantees about order of delivery with regard to bytes on other streams.
+On the wire, data is framed into QWIK STREAM frames, but this framing is invisible to the HTTP framing layer.
+The transport layer buffers and orders received QWIK STREAM frames, exposing the data contained within as a reliable byte stream to the application.

-QUIC streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional.
+QWIK streams can be either unidirectional, carrying data only from initiator to receiver, or bidirectional.
 Streams can be initiated by either the client or the server.
-For more detail on QUIC streams, see {{QUIC-TRANSPORT}}, Section 9.
+For more detail on QWIK streams, see {{QWIK-TRANSPORT}}, Section 9.

-When HTTP headers and data are sent over QUIC, the QUIC layer handles most of the stream management.
-HTTP does not need to do any separate multiplexing when using QUIC - data sent over a QUIC stream always maps to a particular HTTP transaction or connection context.
+When HTTP headers and data are sent over QWIK, the QWIK layer handles most of the stream management.
+HTTP does not need to do any separate multiplexing when using QWIK - data sent over a QWIK stream always maps to a particular HTTP transaction or connection context.

 ## Bidirectional Streams